 Review

-Tapatio has been creating premium tequila for over 80 years, ever since Don Felipe opened La Alteña distillery in the tequila producing Mecca of Jalisco, Mexico back in 1937
+Tapatio has been crafting premium tequila since Don Felipe opened the La Alteña distillery in the tequila-producing Mecca of Jalisco, Mexico, in 1937.

-Tapatio Excelencia Gran Reserva Extra Añejois matured for 4 years in a combination of American oak and French oak casks (depending on the batch).
-This creates unparalleled depth and body, it is rested in smaller containers before bottling to reduce any stresses on this divine beverage.
+Tapatio Excelencia Gran Reserva Extra Añejo is matured for 4 years in a combination of American oak and French oak casks to create unparalleled depth and body.

-The first wave of flavours is a combination of vibrant spicy sweetness of brown sugar and dark (almost bitter) chocolate.
-Soon a wave of smooth woody notes and caramel envelop the entire experience.
-The finish is soft yet slightly herb-like, with woody notes remaining throughout.
+Opens with the spicy sweetness of brown sugar, agave, and dark chocolate.
+Woody notes and caramel appear mid-palate.
+The finish is soft yet slightly herb-like, with lingering woody notes.

 10. Sierra Milenario Extra Anejo Tequila